rstudio/chromote/README.md

 str(x)
 ```

 There are some methods in Chromote and ChromoteSession objects which are written using asynchronous method calls, but conditionally use `wait_for()` so that they can be called either synchronously or asynchronously.
 The `$screenshot()` method works this way, for example.
+You can call `b$screenshot(wait_=TRUE)` (which is the default) for synchronous behavior, or `b$screenshot(wait_=FALSE)` for async behavior.

-If you want to write a function that can be called in sync or async mode, you can use this basic structure: First, construct a promise chain by calling the methods with `wait_=FALSE`.
+If you want to write a function that can be called in either sync or async mode, you can use this basic structure: First, construct a promise chain by calling the CDP methods with `wait_=FALSE`.
 Then, at the end, if the user used `wait_=TRUE`, wait for the promise to resolve; otherwise, simply return the promise.

 ```R
 getBoxModel <- function(b, selector = "html", wait_ = TRUE) {